iteratio-com/Exchange/README.md

 * **Dell EMC ML3**: SNMP Checks for Dell Tape Drives
 * **PiHole**: Special Agent for query pihole, Checks, HW/SW Inventory
 * **Palo Alto PAN DDOS FLOW**: SNMP Checks
+* **Notification Plugin for Cordaware bestinformed**: Send notification to your Screen.
+Tool see https://www.cordaware.com/deu/cordaware-bestinformed

 To check the content of the MKPs, you can simply unpack them.
 MKPs are nothing more than tar files